 Our extensive economic empowerment program includes workshops on personal finances, money management and credit counseling.
 Advocates can work one-on-one with you to help with personal finances.
 Matching savings accounts may also be available to you once you’ve completed the workshop series so you can accelerate your savings towards a specific purchase.
 If eligible, we can match your savings up to 3:1 as you save for such things as education, home ownership, a small business or a car.

 Cornerstone’s licensed therapists have expertise in helping adults and children and youth 6-17 explore and work through a variety of issues, and do so through creating a safe and non-judgmental environment where you can begin to overcome life’s challenges and live your authentic life.
 People come to us after experiencing domestic violence, sexual assault, human trafficking or general crime, and our therapy team uses collaborative, strengths-based and trauma-informed approaches as they listen, assist and support you with gaining insight into your life to achieve a sense of well-being.
 Our therapists believe in joining you wherever you are at in your journey and identifying goals that we can work together to achieve.
 We can help you with a range of issues, including anxiety, depression, trauma recovery, grief and loss, relationship concerns, processing through difficult life transitions and disrupted family functioning.
-Therapy is offered on an affordable sliding fee scale.
-During the COVID-19 pandemic, teletherapy is available via a secure, confidential online platform.
+Therapy is offered on an affordable sliding fee scale at our Bloomington office or online via teletherapy.

 Leave a message on our Clinical team’s voicemail by calling 952.646.6554.
 The voicemail is checked weekly.